Get A Free, No-Risk Consultation Today

 Self-Defense

-Tennessee is a “stand your ground” state, allowing someone to use reasonable force if you believe that it is necessary to protect yourself against another person’s use of unlawful force.
-If you can demonstrate that your actions were performed in self-defense, then your intent was to protect yourself, not to threaten the safety of the general public.
+Tennessee is a “stand your ground” state, allowing someone to use reasonable force if you believe it is necessary to protect yourself against another person’s use of unlawful force.
+If you can demonstrate that your actions were performed in self-defense, you intended to protect yourself, not threaten the general public’s safety.

 Freedom of Speech